What are the CMMC 2.0 Major Changes?

 1. No More Transition Levels

 CMMC 2.0 brings a major structural change to the original model.
 CMMC 1.0 contained five maturity levels.
-This new version removes the transition levels—Level 2 and Level 4—creating a cleaner model with just three levels.
+The new version eliminates the transition levels, Level 2 and Level 4, simplifying the model to just three levels.

 2. No More Third-Party Assessment for Level 1